apache/trafficserver/doc/plugins/regex_remap.en.rst

 ::
     ^/oldurl/(.*)$      http://news.example.com/new/$1 @status=302

-Note: Setting the status to 301 or 302 will force the new URL to be used as a redirect (Location:).
+Setting the status to 301 or 302 will force the new URL to be used as a redirect (Location:).